Can a new channel in the first few months get 1000 subscribers? I did it and share exactly how a new YouTube channel can get more subscribers

 If you want to grow your channel to the next level, it may need a pause.
 A step back to look at things from a different perspective can be a wise move.

-During your pause period, study analytics which YouTube provides for your every video.
+During your pause period, study analytics that YouTube provides for your every video.
 You will find a lot of things to work on.

 We are currently in the pause mode for our channel.
 Till now m study is, we were creating recipes that taste good, but people are more interested in watching recipes that look good.